jozzzzep/VarEnc/README.md

 # EncTypes
 ![img](https://i.imgur.com/F2fxgOn.png)

-**A group of classes and structures for storing values while efficiently keeping it encrypted in the memory.**
+**A group of classes and structures for storing values while efficiently keeping them encrypted in the memory.**
-**In memory, they are saved as a "weird" value that is affected by random values (encryption keys).**
+**In memory, they are saved as a "weird" array of bytes that is affected by random values (encryption keys).**
 **You can find all the EncTypes in [this](https://github.com/JosepeDev/Variable-Encryption/tree/main/EncTypes) folder.
 You can also use the**
-**[benchmark](https://github.com/JosepeDev/Variable-Encryption/wiki/VarEnc's-Benchmark) executable file, to speed test each type.**
+**[benchmark](https://github.com/JosepeDev/VarEnc/tree/main/Benchmark) executable file, to speed test each type.**

 Let's say you want to create a variable for a score inside a video game.
 With a simple program like CheatEngine and many more, anyone can edit the value of this variable.
 This is when you want to use an EncType.
-Each type does not depend on the other.
+Each type does not depend on the other, so you can copy only the types you need.

 ## Which type to use?

 - **EncInt** - For storing an int.
-Every time you change its value, the random numbers that affect its value change too.
+Every time you change its value, the random encryption keys that affect its value change too.
 - **EncLong** - The same thing as the struct above, but for a 64-bit integer (a long).
 - **EncFloat** - The same thing as the struct above, but for a Single (float).
 - **EncDouble** - The same thing as the struct above, but for a Double.
 - **EncDecimal** - The same thing as the struct above, but for a Decimal.
-- **EncString** - An EncType class for a string type, that uses an XOR bitwise encryption.
+- **EncString** - An EncType class for a string type.

 You can find the EncTypes folder [here](https://github.com/JosepeDev/Variable-Encryption/tree/main/EncTypes)